CONTRAST ENHANCED MAMMOGRAPHY

 Do not use deodorant, lotion, cream, powder, talc, oils, or perfume before your CEM exam.

 Your nurse or radiologist will insert an intravenous line in your arm to administer the IV contrast.
 After 2 minutes, you will have your CEM exam.
 You may feel a warm sensation as the IV contrast is inserted.
 This is normal.
-Let your nurse or technologist know if you have pain at your IV site or if you feel any unusual symptoms such as itchiness, swelling, dizziness, difficulty breathing, or feeling like you are going to faint.
+Let your nurse or technologist know if you have pain at your IV site or if you feel any unusual symptoms such as itchiness, swelling, dizziness, difficulty breathing, or you feel like you are going to faint.

 A CEM exam involves a few more steps than a regular mammogram so the duration of attendance at this appointment will be a little longer.
 This extra time is needed to check your kidney function (if necessary), insert an IV line, administer the IV contrast and observe you after the test to ensure you remain well.